 CMHA is happy to endorse a new program for Coaches and Parents.
 The creators of Team Alex have worked diligently to build a quality training on the topic of youth suicide from a sports and coaching perspective.
 CMHA strongly recommends parents and coaches of children and youth to attend these course that will provide a greater awareness of what is needed to prevent youth suicide.
 Suicide does not discriminate.
 We all have to work together to support our kids!

-Christine Stewart, Executive Director
+Christine Stewart, Former Executive Director

 Canadian Mental Health Association, Central AB Region